MH Interpretive Program

 Alicia has worked with the MH Interpretive Program since January 2020 and currently serves as the Chief Park Interpreter.
-She earned her Bachelor’s and Master’s degrees at the University of Victoria, specializing in biology and earth, ocean, and climate science.
+She earned her Bachelor’s and Master’s degrees at the University of Victoria, specializing in biology along with earth, ocean and climate science.
 Alicia has been a science educator for over 10 years in a variety of settings, from leading public programs to teaching undergraduate classes.
-She enjoys illustrating, trekking, camping, horseback riding, and generally being active outdoors.
+She enjoys horseback riding, illustrating, trekking, traveling and generally being active outdoors.

 Assistant Chief Park Interpreter

 Mhairi – pronounced Varry – joins us from Irvine, Scotland where she worked as an Interpreter for five years, having gained her Bachelor’s of Science degree in Countryside Management from the University of Glasgow.
 She is especially interested in social/cultural heritage and ecosystems service.
 Being new to Alberta, Mhairi is looking forward to exploring her new home and getting outdoors with her husband.

 Caelan moved to Medicine Hat from Calgary in 2003 and joined the MH Interpretive Program in April of 2023.
 Caelan is an avid gardener, citizen scientist, and hobby survivalist who is looking forward to studying environmental sciences in the future.
 If they aren’t puttering in the garden, you can find Caelan attending live music events, volunteering in the community, or at the gym with their partner.

 Hannah is a Redcliff local who grew up going to programs in the park and joined the MH Interpretive Program in the summer of 2023.
 She is currently working towards a Bachelor’s in History and has a self-proclaimed “passion for old things”.
 When not studying, Hannah likes to spend her time reading, going for walks, or working on her many in-progress artworks.